keymanapp/keyman/windows/src/desktop/help/common/osk.md

+---
-# Does Keyman include a virtual on-screen keyboard?
+title: Does Keyman include a virtual on-screen keyboard?
+---

 Yes.
 However, some of the Keyman keyboards available on our website do not currently include an On Screen Keyboard.
 To know if a keyboard